luciorim/LostAndFoundApp_13P/README.md

 Owner or admin can change status of item and delete it

 <img width="318" alt="image" src="https://github.com/user-attachments/assets/436104aa-958f-4248-9251-6a069ff76f21" />

 ## Testing

-No tests have been implemented
+No tests have been implemented.
+Instead you can test full functionality manually via UI.
+Admin user already created:
+login: admin
+pass: admin

 ## Known Issues

 1. No tests
 2. Better frontend could be written
+3. Didn't complete rest-api part to migrate project to modern architecture

 ## References